madamow/pymoogi/README.md

 * clone or download pyMOOGi from repository
 * export path to moog directory:

-  `export MOOGPATH=/your/path/to/pymoogi/sources/moog`
+  `export MOOGPATH=/your/path/to/pymoogi/pymoogi/moog`

 Make sure that your system noticed those changes: check your .bashrc or .profile file, you should see MOOGPATH there.
 Do not forget to `source` your .bashrc or .profile file.

-* go to /your/path/to/pymoogi/sources/moog
+* go to /your/path/to/pymoogi/pymoogi/moog
 * run Makefile (just type `make` in terminal) - there might be some warnings, but at the end you should get an executable file called MOOG
+* go to /your/path/to/pymoogi/pymoogi/moog and run setup file:
+`python setup.py install`
 * now you are ready to run some calculations.
 Go to example catalog and type:

-`python ../sources/pymoogi.py synth_example.par`
+`pymoogi synth_example.par`

 #### Who do I talk to? ####